 Of all the Russia travel tips listed here, knowledge of the Cyrillic alphabet is a must for independent travellers to Russia.
 The below flag spells out the words Russian Federation in the Cyrillic alphabet.

 Russia Currency: The ruble (₽/RUB) is the unit of currency in Russia and its exchange rate seems to vary according to the country’s relationship with the international community.
-Current UN sanctions over Russia’s annexing of Crimea has caused the ruble to drop in value by up to 50% making the country excellent value for international tourists.
 All of my Irish credit and debit cards worked without a problem in Russia.
 One ruble is divided into 100 kopeks.

 Best time to visit Russia: The temperature in most parts of Russia doesn’t reach double digits on the Celsius scale until end of April/beginning of May.
 The long nights of June and July are known as the White Nights where the higher latitudes experience little or no darkness and temperatures range from 20°C – 25°C. By October the temperature returns to single digits, after which months of snow and ice give the landscape an idyllic fairy-tale look.